ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules/index.md

  - The Right grid has options for charting and CSV and Excel export.
  - The Left grid uses the Set Filter  while the Right grid uses the Text Filter or Number Filter depending on the cell data type.

- <grid-example title='Grids with Individual Registration' name='individual-registration' type='mixed' exampleImportType='modules' options='{ "enterprise": true, "modules": ["clientside", "menu", "clipboard", "charts","csv", "excel", "setfilter"] }' ></grid-example>
+ <grid-example title='Grids with Individual Registration' name='individual-registration' type='mixed' exampleImportType='modules' options='{ "enterprise": true, "modules": ["clientside", "menu", "clipboard", "charts-enterprise","csv", "excel", "setfilter"] }' ></grid-example>

 ## Core Modules